Buhari’s broadcast unifying – PPA — Nigeria Today

 Buhari’s broadcast unifying – PPA

+On why the president did not speak on the state of his health, he said that Buhari may have decided to make it personal as no constitutional provision compelled him to make it public.

+“Maybe he has his reservations but transparency should be brought to the process and Nigeria should keep praying for him.

-“I don’t share the idea of his party but I do not wish him dead.”
+“I don’t belong to his party, I don’t share the idea of his party but I do not wish him dead,’’ he said.

+The PPA chairman prayed for full recovery of the president to enable concentrate on the governance of the country and make Nigerians to benefit from the resources that God gave to the country.

+“We need somebody that will be able to pilot the affairs of the country in a way that everybody will be happy.”

-The post Buhari’s broadcast unifying – PPA appeared first on Premium Times Nigeria.
+The post Buhari’s broadcast unifying – PPA appeared first on Vanguard News.

 Do you something awesome to share with the world?
 Click here to share